DamianB-BitFlipper/tezos-warranty/README.md

 ![Admin Panel Image](./images/admin_panel.png)

 Under the "User Panel", a user can view the warranty NFTs under their current possession as well as select any number of them to transfer to a specified recipient.
-Of course, the selected NFTs must have transfers allowed, otherwise, the operation will fail.
+Of course, in order to transfer a selected NFT, it must have transfers allowed.
+Otherwise, the operation will fail.

 ![User Panel Image](./images/user_panel.png)